timothyyu/wsae-lstm/README.md

 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0180944

+This implementation of the WSAE-LSTM models aims to address potential issues in the implementation of the WSAE-LSTM model as defined by Bao et al. (2017)while also addressing issues in previous attempts to implement and replicate results of said model (i.e. [mlpanda/DeepLearning_Financial](https://github.com/mlpanda/DeepLearning_Financial)).

 ## Source journal (APA)

 Bao W, Yue J, Rao Y (2017).
 "A deep learning framework for financial time series using stacked autoencoders and long-short term memory".
 PLOS ONE 12(7): e0180944. https://doi.org/10.1371/journal.pone.0180944